I want to start a small business. Where do I begin?

 - Second-stage training programs, including NxLevel and Profit Mastery

-What is the AZSBDC and how are you different from the Small Business Administration (SBA)?
+What is the AZSBDC and how is it different from the Small Business Administration (SBA)?

 The AZSBDC is Arizona’s largest and most accessible statewide source of assistance for small businesses.
-It is the product of an innovative partnership between the SBA and our host institutions, which include 10 community colleges and one non-profit organization.
-We exist to put our expertise and resources to work for new and growing small businesses throughout the state of Arizona.
+It is the product of an innovative partnership between the SBA and our Host institutions, which include 10 community colleges across Arizona.
+We exist to put our expertise and resources to work for new and growing small businesses throughout Arizona.

 The AZSBDC is funded in part through a cooperative agreement with the SBA.
 The SBA is a federal program that provides financial, technical and management assistance to help enterprising Americans start, run and grow businesses.
 You can learn about other SBA programs HERE.
 The AZSBDC is an SBA resource partner and the administrator of the SBDC program in Arizona through the Maricopa County Community Colleges District (MCCCD).